xuhdev/poorconn/README.rst

 Contributing
 ------------

 Contributions are welcome!
-To get started, check out :doc:`CONTRIBUTING`.
+To get started, check out ``CONTRIBUTING.rst``.

 Copyright and License
 ---------------------